Sunday, 6 September 2020

 XIV Sunday after Pentecost

 The fourteenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
-This year it is the fifth Sunday of August.
+This year it is the second Sunday of September.
 The pericopes from St. Matthew's Gospel contain the passages about the 'lilies of the field' and seeking first the Kingdom of God.

 At Mattins the invitatory is Dominum qui fecit nos and the Office hymn isNocte surgentes.
-In the first nocturn the lessons continue to be read from the Book of Ecclesiasticus.
-In the second nocturn the lessons are from a homily St. Chrysostom on morals.
+In the first nocturn the lessons continue to be read from Job.
+In the second nocturn the lessons are from St. Gregory's Book on Morals.
 In the third nocturn the homily on St. Matthew's Gospel is from St. Augustine.
 The Te Deum is sung.
 At Lauds the Office hymn is Ecce jam noctis.
-After the collect of the Sunday a commemoration is sung of St. Zephyrinus followed by the Suffrage of the Saints.
+After the collect of the Sunday the Suffrage of the Saints.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are sung.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Zephyrinus, the third collect is A cunctis.
+The Gloria is sung, the second collect is A cunctis, the third collect is chosen by the Dean or Rector.
 The Creed is sung and the preface is of the Holy Trinity.

 Vespers are of the Sunday.
 The Office hymn is Lucis creator.
-After the collect of the Sunday a commemoration is sung of the following Office of St. Joseph Calasanctius.
-The Suffrage is omitted as are the Dominical preces at Compline.
+After the collect of the Sunday the Suffrage of the Saints is sung.
+At Compline the Dominical preces are sung.

-In the 'liturgical books of 1962' today is fourth Sunday of August.
-There are no commemoration at either Vespers.
+In the 'liturgical books of 1962' today is first Sunday of September.
+At Vespers yesterday afternoon the antiphon on the Magnificat was Cum audisset Job for the Saturday before the first Sunday of September.
+There were no commemorations.
+The Suffrage has been abolished.
 Mattins is cut down to a single nocturn.
+The first two lessons are from the Incipit of the Book of Job.
 At Prime both Quicumque and the Dominical preces are omitted.
-At Lauds there are no commemoration.
 At Mass there is a single collect.
+At Compline the Dominical preces are omitted.

 Art: Jerome Nadal